-By replacing equation (4.39) in equation (4.38) to express the product of inertia in the principal reference of inertia, it is found that Ix0y0 = 0.
-This means that in a reference where the product of inertia is zero, the moments of inertia are optima.
-Consequently, any axis of symmetry of an area is a principal axis of inertia since the product of inertia about such axis is zero.
+By using Equation (4.39) in Equation (4.38) to express the product of inertia in the principal reference of inertia, we obtain Ix0y0 = 0.
+This means that, in a reference where the product of inertia is zero, the moments of inertia are optimal.
+Consequently, any axis of symmetry of an area is a principal axis of inertia because the product of inertia about such an axis is zero.

-When the principal axes of inertia have the centroid of the area as origin, they will be named central principal axes of inertia.
+When the principal axes of inertia have the centroid of the area as their origin, they are called the central principal axes of inertia.

 Application 4.7.
-Determine the moments of inertia of the area of figure 2.38 about the centroidal axes parallel to the original axes (Ox) and (Oy).
+Determine the moments of inertia of the area of Figure 2.38 about the centroidal axes parallel to the original axes (Ox) and (Oy).

 Solution 4.7.
 Figure 4.27 shows the center of gravity G (coincident with the centroid) located as found in application 2.13.
-Moreover, local axes at each center of gravity of each part are shown.
+The local axes at the centers of gravity of each part are also shown.